Jazz, Sacred, West meets East

 Night and Day, Believe Digital distribution

 Ariane Gray Hubert is all bound to surprise her audience with this new album of her music.
-Together with a south Indian ‘ghatam’ she has in a pioneering way created a new niche for western music.
-Playing the piano and accompanied by her rich mezzo voice, this is a world premiere duet between the ‘king instrument’ of the West i.e. the piano and one of the oldest percussions of India, the ‘ghatam’ or clay pot.
+Together with south Indian ‘ghatam’ she has in a pioneering way created a new niche for western music.
+With her rich mezzo voice along with her piano, this is a world premiere duet between the ‘king instrument’ of the West and one of the oldest percussions of India, the ‘ghatam’ or clay pot.

 I will never play Indian music on my piano.
 My aim is to open new doors in cross-cultural adventures, while remaining myself along this creative process.”
 Chennai, 2003